alex4men/CarND-LaneLines-P1/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

 Two files are main in this project: a file containing project code and a file containing a brief write up explaining my solution.
-The code file is called P1.ipynb and the writeup template is writeup_template.md
+The code file is called **P1.ipynb** and the writeup is **writeup.md**

 Usage